Jonathan Taylor: 2024 season

 In Week 3, against the Chicago Bears, Taylor had 23 carries for 110 rushing yards and two rushing touchdowns in the 21–16 win.
 In Week 16, Taylor rushed for 218 yards and three touchdowns in a 38–30 win over the Tennessee Titans, earning AFC Offensive Player of the Week.
 In Week 17 against the New York Giants, he had 32 carries for 125 yards and two touchdowns.
 In Week 18 against the Jaguars, he had 34 carries for 177 yards and a touchdown in the 26–23 win.
 In the 2024 season, Taylor finished with 303 carries for 1,431 rushing yards and 11 rushing touchdowns to go with 18 receptions for 136 receiving yards and one receiving touchdown.
 Taylor was again selected to the 2024 Pro Bowl, his first since the 2021 Pro Bowl.

 2025 season

 In Week 2 of the 2025 season, Taylor totaled 215 yards from scrimmage, including 25 carries for 165 yards and a receiving touchdown in a 29–28 win over the Denver Broncos, earning AFC Offensive Player of the Week.
 In Week 3 against the Tennessee Titans, Taylor had a second consecutive 100-yard rushing game.
 He ran the ball 17 times for 102 yards on the ground as he scored three rushing touchdowns in the 41–20 road victory.
 For the second consecutive week, Taylor earned AFC Offensive Player of the Week for his performance.
+In Week 5, against the Raiders, he had three rushing touchdowns in the 40–6 win.
+In Week 8 against the Titans, he had 12 carries for 153 rushing yards and three total touchdowns in the 38–14 win.

-In Week 10 of the 2025 season, Taylor rushed for 244 yards on 32 carries and scored three touchdowns against the Atlanta Falcons in Berlin.
+In Week 10 of the 2025 season, Taylor rushed for 244 yards on 32 carries and scored three touchdowns against the Atlanta Falcons in Berlin, Germany.
 He also scored his 65th career rushing touchdown, breaking Hall of Famer Edgerrin James' Colts franchise record and scored the game winning touchdown in overtime.
+For the third time in the 2025 season, he earned AFC Offensive Player of the Week.
+In the 2025 season, he finished with 323 carries for 1,585 rushing yards and 18 rushing touchdowns to go with 46 receptions for 378 receiving yards and two receiving touchdowns.
+He led the NFL in rushing attempts and rushing touchdowns.
+He earned Pro Bowl honors for the 2025 season.
+He was ranked seventeenth by his fellow players on the NFL Top 100 Players of 2026.

+2026 season

+On August 6, 2026, the Colts signed Taylor to a two-year, $44 million contract extension with $39 million guaranteed, making him the second-highest paid running back in the league.